Home

 Bible Study Online

-It's at this time from within the account, we are told about the great feast of joy that Abraham had held for his son Isaac, in honor of this weaning event.
-And it was during this event, that Sarah had saw Ishmael mocking his little half brother Isaac.
+Know that it's at this point that we're told about the great feast of joy that Abraham had held for his son Isaac.
+Understand that this feast was in honor of Isaac's weaning event.
+So yes, it was a big deal from within Abraham's household.
+Also, it was during this event that Sarah saw Hagar's son, Ishmael, mocking his little half-brother, Isaac.

-After Sarah had witness this disrespectful behavior from Ishmael, she became highly upset and was quick to tell Abraham about how she felt: "Get rid of that slave woman and her son, for that slave woman's son will never share in the inheritance with my son Isaac."
+Now, after Sarah had witnessed this disrespectful behavior from Ishmael, she became highly upset, and she was quick to tell Abraham about how she felt: "Get rid of that slave woman and her son, for that slave woman's son will never share in the inheritance with my son Isaac."

 Bible Study Online

-First, I would like to point out; that Hagar was one of the many gifts that Pharaoh had given Abraham after the Egyptian ruler had taken Sarah and tried to make her to be his wife.
-(Genesis 12:10-20)
+First, I would like to point out that Hagar was one of the many gifts that Pharaoh had given to Abraham after the Egyptian ruler had taken Sarah and tried to force her to be his wife.
+After that entire ordeal in Egypt was over, we next learned that Sarah had become very impatient with waiting on the Lord when it came to being blessed with a child that she could call her own.

 Bible Study Online